GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
+> ### What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
 >
-> ~ *David Leinweber*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts